-You can email your MP to raise your concerns about the government’s plans to contract out services to religious organisations and asking them to support the BHA campaign.
+You can email your MP to raise your concerns about the UK Government’s plans to contract out services to religious organisations and asking them to support the BHA campaign.

-Watch for advertisements for posts restricted to believers in a particular religion and tell the BHA of them.
+Watch for advertisements for posts restricted to believers in a particular religion and let us know of them.

 You can support Humanists UK by becoming a member.
 That helps in itself, and you can help even more by supporting our campaigns in the ways suggested above.
 But campaigns also cost money – quite a lot of money – and we also need financial support.
 You can make a donation to Humanists UK.